czech-radio/.github/profile/README.md

 For more about Czech Radio see https://portal.rozhlas.cz/.

-## Knowledge base
+## Documentation

-Visit the private repository https://github.com/czech-radio/organization/.
+We document all internal processes!
+For more visit our private repository https://github.com/czech-radio/organization/.